thexavier666/collab/README.md

 ## To do
  * [To be done] Add support to work from another machine (very easy)
- * [To be done] Kill the server running in the background nicely
+ * [Done] Kill the server running in the background nicely
  * [To be done] Integrate the hash function in the upload and download function
- * [To be done] Put the downloaded files in a separate folder so that these files are not hosted
+ * [Done] Put the downloaded files in a separate folder so that these files are not hosted
  * [To be done] Fix the bug where remote downloads are not counted as uploads by the remote server
- * [To be done] An indicator to show that the file has been found and now it's being downloaded
+ * [To be done] Data structure (Dictionary) of files downloaded at current node